 It’s important to take the time to write targeted resumes and cover letters that specifically link your qualifications to the hiring criteria for the jobs you are applying.
 Most of the executive resumes I write are hybrid resumes because they are highly customizable.
-I recommend looking at the job description and highlighting the requirements in your executive summary or skill section.
+I recommend looking at the job description and highlighting the requirements in your executive summary or skills section.

 This process can be automated by pasting your resume and job description into the form below:

 A key component of having a strategic job search is tracking your progress.
 When you are applying to 20 or more positions a week, you are going to have a difficult time remembering everything.
 Tracking your job search also helps you to hold yourself accountable to accomplishing your goals.
 If you are looking for a spreadsheet to track your job search, I recommend maintaining one like this job search strategy template.

 Make Sure Companies Can Find You on LinkedIn

 Recruiters and hiring managers can’t find you without a complete and fully optimized LinkedIn profile.

 Your headline plays an important role in how search results are ranked and displayed.
 I was talking to a job seeker last week whose headline just said “Director.”
 I asked him what he is directing.
 The orchestra?
 When your headline is vague, you will get overlooked.
 When he shifted his headline to something along the lines of, “Senior Director Private Equity| M&A Advisory | Strategic Consulting,” he significantly increased his online visibility.
 Not only does his headline now more accurately describe his work but it also leverages the right keywords (or search terms) that recruiters in his industry use.

 Jobscan has a great feature that scores your LinkedIn profile based on custom keywords, completed fields, and optimized content in your headline, summary, and work experience.